-Amos 7 begins with God showing the prophet three visions warning about the coming judgment against Israel.
-After the first two visions Amos protested, pleading for mercy on behalf of Israel.
+God showed the prophet Amos three visions that warned about the coming judgment against Israel (Amos 7:1-9).
+After the first two visions, Amos protested, pleading for mercy on behalf of Israel.
 But after the third vision he did not.
 What was different about the third vision?
 Answering this question will provide a valuable lesson for us today.

 “Thus the Lord God showed me, and behold, He was forming a locust-swarm when the spring crop began to sprout.
 And behold, the spring crop was after the king’s mowing.
 And it came about, when it had finished eating the vegetation of the land, that I said, ‘Lord God, please pardon!
 How can Jacob stand, for he is small?’
 The Lord changed His mind about this.
 ‘It shall not be,’ said the Lord.